Tech billionaire Mark Cuban: 'If I were to start a business today,' here's what it would be

-Billionaire tech titan Mark Cuban listens to entrepreneurs share countless business ideas thanks to his starring role as a judge on ABC's hit show, "Shark Tank."
+Tech titan Mark Cuban listens to entrepreneurs' countless business ideas thanks to his starring role as a judge on ABC's "Shark Tank."

-But Cuban recently revealed what areas of technology he'd focus on if he were to launch a business now.
-"If I were going to start a business today, I'd build it around Alexa and Google Home," he told Peter Kafka of Recode at the South by Southwest conference in Austin, Texas.
+But Cuban recently revealed what areas of technology he'd focus on if he were to launch a business today.
+"If I were going to start a business today, I'd build it around Alexa and Google Home," he told Recode's Peter Kafka at the South by Southwest conference in Austin, Texas.

 Alexa is the virtual assistant developed by Amazon.
 Google Home is the speaker system through which customers can use the voice-activated virtual assistant, accordingly named Google Assistant.